AugustineJK14/My_Recipe_book/README.md

 # My Recipe Book

-A beautiful, personal recipe book application with Google authentication and cloud storage.
-Built with vanilla JavaScript, Firebase, and deployed on Vercel.
+A beautiful, personal recipe book application with Supabase authentication and cloud storage.
+Built with vanilla JavaScript and deployed on Vercel.

 ## Features